kajalNair/kajalNair.github.io/_blog/State-of-Different-IaC-Tools.md

 ![Terraform]({{ '/static/assets/terraform-code-block-file.png' | prepend: site.baseurl | replace: '//', '/' }})

-> The sample terraform code above shows that an AWS cloud provider has been configured and a VPC is created with some attribute.
+> The sample Terraform code above shows that an AWS cloud provider has been configured and a VPC is created with some attribute.

 In IaC, Terraform’s role is to ensure that the state of resources in the cloud(any provider of your choice) is equal to the state expressed in code (tf file).

 ## Terraform Security - Statistics
 According to an analysis done by [Bridgecrew](https://bridgecrew.io/wp-content/uploads/state-of-open-source-terraform-security-2020.pdf), stated that
-+ nearly 44% of terraform modules used to provision different cloud providers were misconfigured
++ nearly 44% of Terraform modules used to provision different cloud providers were misconfigured
 + these modules have been downloaded over 15M times
 + Most of the misconfigurations are in Backup and Recovery, Logging, and Encryption categories.